 - Point-Blank - This model can make melee attacks with its ranged weapon, although you don't add your STR.

-- Shield Guard - When a nearby friendly model is hit by a ranged attack, this model can be hit instead.
+- Shield Guard - When a friendly model within 3" is hit by a ranged attack, this model can be hit instead.

 Thoughts on Rager